-Braces, springs, wires, rubber bands, and other orthodontic appliances will quickly attract food and plaque that can stain or damage teeth, if not brushed away regularly.
+Braces, springs, wires, rubber bands, and other orthodontic appliances can quickly attract food and plaque that could stain or damage teeth, if not brushed away regularly.

 Patients who don't stay on top of their oral health care routines typically require more frequent visits to the dentist for professional cleaning appointments.